ByAU

 Benefits of Effective Observability

-• Security Monitoring: Spot suspicious activity or potential breaches.
+- Security Monitoring: Always stay alert for any suspicious activity or potential breaches.

 Core Components of Web3 Backend Observability